 After the framing of the window and the initial coat of cement/stucco outside (more on that later) the drywall went up.
 This was such a sight for sore eyes!
 Good-bye wood framing and darkness, hello light + airy blank canvas!
 Now we were ready for cabinets!
 Everything you see here happened in May.
 (For reference, we filed our insurance claim November 2017, received our new cabinets at the end of February 2018, and construction began April 2018).
 It has been an emotional rollercoaster not having any updates for well-meaning family and friends.
 It has been an even larger frustration not having a completion date (something people have asked us about many, many times).

 The really fun part (okay, the ONLY fun part) of this process was planning our kitchen cabinets.
 I perused all of Pinterest for gorgeous kitchens, and I settled on the tried and true white shaker style.
-I thought I’d share with you the computer renderings created by CliqStudios designer, Sean, for our new kitchen.
+I thought I’d share with you the computer renderings created for our new kitchen.
 These were drafted back in January (our cabinets sat in our garage for two full months!) and I’m excited to finally share them with you!
 These are their Dayton style cabinets.

 And because I always love a good before/after picture, here is what our kitchen looked like before.
 The cabinets weren’t terrible, but the style of the door wasn’t my style.
 The dark wood finish only made the dark space feel darker.